The Entangling of Supernova Feedback Impacts with Coarsening Simulation Resolution: Simulations

-In { LYRA} and { RIGEL}, the resolution is sufficiently high to model SNe as a pure thermal energy injection of $\sim10^{51}$ erg.
-As such, these simulations do not suffer from the overcooling problem, and thus the expansion of the superheated gas into the ISM can be studied explicitly.

-Unlike the standard fixed SN energy scheme used by { RIGEL} and { SMUGGLE}, which injects $1.0 \times 10^{51}$ erg per event, for every star between 8 and 100 $\msun$, { LYRA} employs a variable SN energy scheme informed by models of stellar cores from \citet{Sukhbold16}.
+Both simulations have sufficient resolution to model both individual massive stars and their resulting SNe, and furthermore, for these SNe to be modeled as point thermal energy injections of $\sim 10^{51}$ erg with no additional subgrid modeling necessary to overcome the overcooling problem.
+Thus, the expansion of the superheated gas into the ISM can be studied explicitly. { RIGEL} simply injects $1.0 \times 10^{51}$ erg per event, for every star between 8 and 100 $\msun$. { LYRA} instead employs a variable SN energy scheme informed by models of stellar cores from \citet{Sukhbold16}.
 In this scheme, based on the mass of the progenitor star, the SN injects energy on the scale of $10^{51}$ erg, but varying up to $1.8 \times 10^{51}$ erg.
 The energy injected is not a monotonic function of the progenitor mass, and for some masses no energy will be injected at all, including almost all stars above 30 $\msun$ \citep[see Fig. 2 in ][]{Lyra2021}.
-Mass and metals will still be returned to neighboring gas cell(s) upon the star's death, from which metals will then diffuse into the ISM and CGM according to the hydrodynamics solver.
+For both simulations, mass and metals are returned to neighboring gas cell(s) upon the star's death, from which metals will then diffuse into the galactic gas according to the hydrodynamics solver.
+This return happens regardless of whether any energy is released.